realparmesan/Noah-Website/content/posts/2020/2020-season-game-18-cup-semi-final.md

 # Dick of the Day

-Big **Sam** for forgetting a hair tie and scambling around for one before the match.
+Big **Sam** for forgetting a hair tie and scrambling around for one before the match.
 Gotta tame the mane.
 ![](/images/sampony.jpg)

 ## Photos